 Riverston School is:

-Inclusive - we welcome children of all backgrounds, talents and faith, to learn and develop together as a close-knit community.
+We welcome children of all backgrounds, talents and faith, to learn and develop together as a close-knit community.

-Aspirational - we believe that every child has talents and abilities that should be nurtured and developed.
+We believe that every child has talents and abilities that should be nurtured and developed.
 We will stretch and challenge every child, whilst supporting and encouraging them to achieve more than they might believe possible.